Skip to content

 You are bound to create the callback pyramid of doom whenever you pass callbacks into functions—thereby making your codebase strenuous to read and debug.

-Therefore, suppose you choose to implement async programming by attaching callbacks to your promise object.
+Therefore, suppose you implement async programming by attaching callbacks to your promise object.
 In that case, the main advantages you will benefit from are:

 • Your code will be readable and straightforward.